anohinf-a11y/for-loop-analyzer/README.md

 # For Loop Analyzer

-A Java application for syntactic and semantic analysis of C++ `for` loop statements.
+A Java application for syntactic and semantic analysis of C++ for loop statements, developed as part of the Theory of Formal Languages and Grammars (ТФЯиГ) course.

 ## Features